danielemdv/data_structures/theory/theory.md

 - Implement and play around with a hash table (hash map)
   - Having done enough exercises to be able to appreciate the simplicity and beauty of the hash table would be great.

+- Order the topics better...
+Structure them and make them easy to follow.